tejbirwason/dailyblog/content/blog/this-is-another-test-post.md

 4. Get fit
 5. Productize myself (ala Naval)

 Having these top priorities helps structure the day for me the day I would like most.
-I wake up and immediately do some a high-intensity workout, followed by writing in my nook and the first reading of the day.
+I wake up and immediately do a high-intensity workout, followed by writing in my nook and the first reading of the day.
 Then after my workday is complete, it's straight to work on my online business, the learnings of which I share on this blog and Twitter, as part of productizing myself.